khadas/khadas_docs/linux/source/vim1/WiringPi-Python.md

 Using WiringPi-Python on a Khadas SBC.

 ## What is WiringPi-Python
-WiringPi is a PIN based GPIO access library written in C for the BCM2835, BCM2836 and BCM2837 SoC devices used in the Raspberry Pi.
+WiringPi is a PIN based GPIO access library written in C for the Raspberry Pi.
 Now we also migrate it to VIMs Board GPIO for control `40-PIN HEADERS`.

 ## WiringPi-Python Function List
 ```python